NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/about/quoFEM/quoFEMtutorial.rst

             RES - Summary

-        And this can be confirmed by the strong trend observed in the scatter plots.
+        And this can be confirmed by the strong/weak trends observed in the scatter plots.

         .. figure:: figures/step2_RES3.PNG
             :align: center